ewestenburg/cs381/as8/readme.md

 **How to run code:**
 After compile, there will be a resulting executable that can be run titled as6
-- ./as6
+- ./as8

 **How to enumerate controls:**
 Use TAB to cycle through the entities
-Use WS commands to increase the velocity in the direction the entity is facing Use AD to change plane's heading
+Use WS commands to increase the velocity in the direction the entity is facing Use AD to change entity's heading
+Use QE to change the entity's pitch
+Use RF to change the entity's roll
+Use SPACE to stop the entity's velocity